William Macaulay Counselling

 Disclosure to others:

 It is your decision whom to confide in, when to do it and how.
 Do not pressurise yourself into talking about your gender before you feel ready to do so.
 Being transgender is normal, but it's not common.
 So, some people may react negatively at first and need some time to adjust.
 Try not to respond angrily or defensively.
 Acceptance may be a slow and gradual process.
-You may find reading my LGBT Coming Out article helpful.
+You may find reading my LGBT coming out article helpful.

 Appearance: